 To tailor their advice to you, you’ll need to provide your adviser with information on:

-- Your current finances (for example, debts, income, outgoings, savings)
+- Your finances (for example, debts, income, outgoings, savings, other retirement income)

 - Your health and lifestyle